Posted on January 09, 2016 by Matt Pressman

 Above: A tale of two electric vehicles... (top) GM's Chevy Bolt, (bottom) Tesla Model S

 However, regardless of how we forecast the the future... it's important to understand the complicated history revolving around these two companies, GM and Tesla, and how each has pushed the other forward in unexpected ways.
 First it's key to go back in time to GM's EV1 vehicle, launched in 1996, and understand it's "unusual" demise.
 In many ways, this unfortunate incident served to inspire Elon Musk to move forward with his vision for Tesla.
-To better understand how this all transpired, it's revealing to hear Musk explain (quite emotionally) how this came to pass...
+To better understand how it all transpired, check out Elon Musk tell the story of GM's EV1 in a rather emotional account of what occurred (39 min 46 sec - 42 min 00 sec)...

 Tesla, under Elon Musk's visionary leadership and spurred on by GM's EV1, moved ahead to create the Tesla Roadster, a 200-mile range electric supercar, launched in 2008.
 The Roadster, in turn, was the catalyst for GM's mercurial executive, Bob Lutz, to "green light" the Chevy Volt.
 As Newsweek reported, "GM engineers didn't want to switch gears to a plug-in electric, which they insisted couldn't be run on lithium-ion batteries.
 The turning point came when tiny Tesla Motors, a Silicon Valley start-up, announced... it would produce a speedy electric sports car powered by those same laptop batteries.
 'That tore it for me,' says Lutz.
 'If some Silicon Valley start-up can solve this equation, no one is going to tell me anymore that it's unfeasible.'"